Real-Dev-Squad/InfraOnboarding/README.md

-# website-template
+# InfraAsCode
-A template to create all public facing sites
+This is the service to manage all the infra using IaC (Terraform)